Living and Working as an English Teacher in Taiwan

 was time for me to fly away.

-Taiwan is an amazing experience.
+Taiwan is an incredible experience.
 There is nothing easy about living or working there.
 The hours can be long, and the tonal language baffling.
 Being able to comprehend the culture can be as difficult as learning the language.

 It's not easy.
 But, two months after I returned to the U.S., I was in a jumbo jet, flying over the Pacific Ocean once again.
 Destination Taiwan.